Feel It (The Tamperer featuring Maya song)

-"Feel It" is a song by Italian musical group the Tamperer featuring Maya, released as the first single from their only album, Fabulous (1999).
+"Feel It" is a song by Italian musical group the Tamperer featuring Maya, released by various labels as the first single from their only album, Fabulous (1999).
 Produced by Falox, a production team that then consisted of Tamperer members Mario Fargetta and Alex Farolfi, the song is based on the Jacksons' 1981 hit "Can You Feel It" and quotes Heather Leigh West's lyrics from Urban Discharge's 1996 song "Wanna Drop a House."

 The song was a commercial success, reaching number one in the United Kingdom, Ireland, and the Wallonia region of Belgium.
 It also topped the Canadian RPM Dance/Urban chart, peaked at number two in Italy, and reached the top 10 in eight other countries, including France, Hungary, New Zealand, and Norway.

 Background and release

 Producer Alex Farolfi went to Ibiza in the summer of 1997 and noticed that the crowd would go wild when a club DJ played "Can You Feel It".
 Mario Fargetta and Farolfi went together and made a version using a sample of the original by The Jacksons and tested it in Italian clubs.
 The track was so successful that the producers decided to re-record it properly.
 "Feel It" was released in May 1998 as the lead single from the group's debut album, Fabulous.
 Club remixes from British DJ-producer Sharp and Dirty Rotten Scoundrels caught the attention of DJ Pete Tong, who featured a different remix each Friday night for six weeks on his Essential Selection dance music show on CHR network BBC Radio 1 in the United Kingdom.